Fullness — or the experience of physical satiation — is a challenging area for many people in recovery from dieting or disordered eating.

 “Fullness practices” to keep in mind:

-1. Hunger and fullness levels vary.
-Some factors might include: how long it’s been since your last meal, the types of foods being served, what else you’ve eaten throughout the course of the day, hormones, activity level, time of year
+- Hunger and fullness levels vary.
+Some factors might include: how long it’s been since your last meal, the types of foods being served, what else you’ve eaten throughout the course of the day, hormones, activity level, and time of year

-5. Eating a balance of macronutrients — carbohydrate, fat, and protein — can support both fullness and satisfaction.
+- Eating a balanced mix of macronutrients — carbohydrates, fats, and proteins — can support both fullness and satisfaction.

-6. It’s difficult to get full and satisfied eating diet foods, especially when the foods are low-carbohydrate or low-fat.
+- It isn’t easy to get a complete, satisfying diet, especially when the foods are low-carbohydrate or low-fat.

-I hope this post has helped you to define fullness, define satisfaction, know the difference between fullness and satisfaction, and to answer the question of whether you should be eating until fullness or satisfaction.
+I hope this post has helped you define fullness and satisfaction, understand the difference between the two, and decide whether you should eat until fullness or until satisfaction.

 Additional Reading: